ritsuwastaken/open-l2encdec/README.md

 - -p *number* - protocol - `111`, `120`, `121`, `211`, `212`, `411`, `412`, `413`, `414`
 - -o *string* - output file path
 - -v - verify checksum in the tail before decoding (the game client doesn't do it)
-- -t - do not add tail/read file without tail (e.g. for Exteel files)
+- -t - do not add tail/read file without tail (e.g., for Exteel files)
 - -f *string* - force different filename for `xor_filename` - protocol `121`
 - -l - use legacy RSA credentials for decryption; only for protocols `411-414`